sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNOI_Server_Interface_Design.md

 #### File.Put
 We can use this API to put a file to SONiC device.
 Since File API is verify powerful, we will check client role.
 Only read-write clients can upload files.

 Arguments: absolute path string on target where file should be written, file permissions, contents to be written to target

-Arguments: absolute path string on target where file should be written, file permissions, contents to be written to target